 When Southern Living published this recipe and named it their Best Carrot Cake, I took note.
 I made this for a small group, and it was a hit.
 I had several requests for the rcipe, and many folks commented that it was the best carrot cake they’d ever eaten.

-Make ahead: I like to make the layers up to one month ahead and freeze them, as they frost so much better when frozen.
+I like to make the layers a week or two ahead and freeze them, as they frost so much better when frozen.
 On the day of serving, I make the frosting, spread it on mostly frozen layers, and place the cake in the fridge until serving time.
 The cake needs to be refirgerated to maintain best consistency.

-Buttermilk glaze: This glaze really sets the cake apart and makes it special, so I never leave it out.
+The buttermilk glaze really sets the cake apart and makes it special.
+The buttermilk adds a tang that is subtle but so yummy.
 Since it is so sweet, I usually only end up using half to 3/4 the amount.
 I pour just a little bit on each layer before spreading it evenly with a pastry brush.